 There is a lease break for CQC in May 2016 for Finsbury Tower.
-The HFEA tenancy could end then or in August 2015, if sufficient notice is given.
-Early consideration of office requirements and any essential or desirable co-locations or other features will need to begin in 2014/15.
+The HFEA tenancy could end then or earlier, if sufficient notice is given.
+Early consideration of office requirements and any essential or desirable co-locations or other features will begin in 2014/15.